-Due Tuesday, May 21st, 1:30pm
+Due Friday, May 23, 11:59pm

-Instructions: You may work individually or in a team of 2 people.
-You may switch teams for different assignments.
+Instructions: For the main part of this homework, you may work individually or in a team of 2 people.
+The concept check must still be completed individually.
 Please ensure your name(s) and PID(s) are clearly visible on the first page of your submission, and then upload the PDF to Gradescope.
 If working in a group, submit only one submission per group: one partner uploads the submission through their Gradescope account and then adds the other group member to the Gradescope submission by selecting their name in the "Add Group Members" dialog box.
 You will need to re-add your group member every time you resubmit a new version of your assignment.

 It is highly recommended (though not required) that you type your answers.
 It is your responsibility to make any handwriting clear and legible for grading.
 A LaTeX template for the homework is provided on Canvas.
+For ease of grading, please start each new problem on a separate page.